songster-sa/aws-developer-associate-notes/readme.md

 - AWS SSO - single sign on - is a separate service - can be connected to active directory
 - x-ray - can be used with - lambda, ELB, API gateway
 - to deploy SSL/TLS server certificates - use IAM or AWS Certificate Manager
-- to reference VPC stack in another stack
-    - create a cross-stack reference and use the Export output field to flag the value of VPC from the network stack
-    - Then use Fn::ImportValue intrinsic function to import the value of VPC into the web application stack
-- Lambda authorizer - to control access to API
-    - token based ( JWT or Oauth)
-    - request parameter based
-- CloudFront Key Pairs - can ONLY be created by root account
 - Burstable performance instances - T3, T3a, and T2 instances
     - provide a baseline level of CPU performance with the ability to burst to a higher level
     - free for a new/recent account, within certain limit